 Sushi Go Rules

 Sushi Go is a fast and colorful card drafting game where players collect the best combinations of sushi dishes to score points.
-The goal is simple: choose the best cards from your hand and build the most valuable sushi meal before the round ends.

 The game is easy to learn, quick to play, and perfect for families or casual game nights.